johnylemon/laravel-apidocs/readme.md

 The only thing you have to do now is to call `php artisan apidocs:generate` command and visit `/apidocs` route to see it in action!

+> :warning: **This package must clear route cache to generate apidocs properly.** If you are using route caching in your production environment rememeber to call `artisan route:cache` after `artisan apidocs:generate` command

 Because `apidocs` method returns endpoint class, you can chain methods during route definition.
 For example, you may want to mark your route as deprecated: